Jay-Topher/contact-keeper/README.md

 # contact-keeper
-A contact-app made using MongoDB, Express, React and Node
+A contact-app made using MongoDB, Express, React and Node, and deployed on Heroku.

 This app has the following features